rjnesspor/interpreter/README.md

 # interpreter

 This program interprets a custom made language.
-The interpreter currently performs basic syntax/semantic checking but mostly assumes the input file is valid.
+The interpreter currently performs basic syntax/semantic checking.

-There is also an [assembler](https://github.com/rjnesspor/assembler) available for this language but doesn't currently support many directives.
+There is also an [compiler](https://github.com/rjnesspor/compiler) available for this language but doesn't currently support many directives.

 Acceptable Directives
 -